 These two amino acids form a dipeptide.
 If you add a third amino acid, one tripeptide is formed, and so on, to create a polypeptide.
 This reaction occurs naturally within cells, in ribosomes.

 All components of the protein amino acids are L-alpha-amino acids.
-This means that the amino group is attached to the carbon adjacent to the carboxyl group (alpha carbon) or, in other words, both the carboxyl and the amino attached to the same carbon; also this one unite alpha carbon hydrogen and a chain (usually called side chain or radical R) of variable structure, which determines the identity and properties of each of the different amino acids.
+This means that the amino group is attached to the carbon adjacent to the carboxyl group (alpha carbon), or, in other words, both the carboxyl and the amino are attached to the same carbon; this one-unit alpha carbon-hydrogen and a chain (usually called a side chain or radical R) of the variable structure determine the identity and properties of each of the different amino acids.

-Since much of our cells, muscles and tissues are composed of amino acids, they are part of many important functions in our body: the amino acids give the cell not only its structure, but are also responsible for transporting and storing all kind of vital nutrients.
+Since many of our cells, muscles, and tissues are composed of amino acids, they perform many important functions in our body: they give the cell not only its structure but are also responsible for transporting and storing all kinds of vital nutrients.
 Amino acids influence the functions of organs, glands, tendons, and arteries.

-Physio Chemical Properties of Amino acids:
+Physical and Chemical Properties of Amino acids

-Most of the amino acids are usually soluble in water, and insoluble in organic solvents.
+Most of the amino acids are usually soluble in water and insoluble in organic solvents.

-2. Melting Point:
+2. Melting Point

 Amino acids may be sweet (Gly, Ala & Val), tasteless (Leu) or Bitter (Arg & Ile).

-4. Optical Properties:
+4. Optical Properties